ansys/grantami-recordlists/doc/source/contributing.rst

 As indicated in :ref:`ref_software_requirements`, running integration tests and building the examples requires access to a valid Granta MI instance.

-External contributors may not have an instance of Granta MI at their disposal.
+External contributors might not have an instance of Granta MI at their disposal.
 Prior to creating a pull request with the desired changes, they should make sure that unit tests pass (:ref:`ref_tox`), static code validation and styling pass (:ref:`pre-commit <ref_precommit>`), and that the documentation can be generated successfully without the examples